Analogs of Dirichlet $L$-functions in chromatic homotopy theory

 In this subsection, we compare the spectrum $J(N)$ with Dedekind $\zeta$-function of the field $\Q(\zeta_N)$.
 We will focus on the case when $N=p^v$ for some prime $p$.
-By \Cref{thm:Dedekind_zeta_Dirichlet_L}, Dedekind $\zeta$-functions of $\Q(\zeta_N)$ and Dirichlet $L$-functions are related by:
+By \Cref{thm:Dedekind_zeta_Dirichlet_L}, the Dedekind $\zeta$-function of $\Q(\zeta_N)$ and Dirichlet $L$-functions are related by:

 When $N=p^v$, this yields: